 SFT Package

 Input for the SFT package is read from a file listed in the name file with “SFT” as the file type.
-The input file is needed only if streams simulated using the SFR2 or SWR package in MODFLOW are activated and a solution to the surface water network transport problem is desired.
+The input file is needed only if streams simulated using the SFR2 package in MODFLOW are activated and a solution to the surface water network transport problem is desired.
+If streams simulated using the SFR2 package of MODFLOW are only used as a boundary condition in MT3D-USGS, this package may not be used and the input for boundary concentration may be entered in the SSM package.
 Due to the explicit coupling of the transport solution of stream nodes and groundwater nodes, it is imperative that the number of outer iterations (MXITER) for the groundwater transport solution be set greater than 1.

 For each simulation: